icicle-lang/icicle-lang.github.io/posts/2025-02-01-a-time-travelling-optimisation.md

 ---
-title: Destructive Updates- a Stitch in Time
+title: Destructive Updates - a Stitch in Time
-date: 2024-08-30
+date: 2025-02-01
 description: How the Tardis Monad and a Stitching Graph helps discover affine array usage, reducing run times by up to a half.
 author: Huw Campbell
 ---